Texas A&M University (2018-present)

 MAE 4160/4161/5160 – Spacecraft Technologies and Systems Architecture

 A survey in contemporary space technology from satellite subsystem design through launch and mission operations, focusing on the classical subsystems of robotic and human-rated spacecraft, rockets, planetary rovers, and habitats, and with an emphasis on issue of spacecraft-system architecture and design.
 Topics covered include subsystem technologies and the systems-engineering principles that tie them together into a spacecraft architecture.
-Subsystem technologies discussed include communications, thermal subsystems, structure, guidance/navigation/control, spacecraft power, space propulsion, payloads (remote sensing, insitu sensing, human life support), entry/descent/landing, surface mobility, and flight-computer hardware and software.
+Subsystem technologies discussed include communications, thermal subsystems, structure, guidance/navigation/control, spacecraft power, space propulsion, payloads (remote sensing, in-situ sensing, human life support), entry/descent/landing, surface mobility, and flight-computer hardware and software.
 The final project consists of architecting a complete spacecraft system with appropriate subsystems, with designs supported by parametric analysis and simulation.
-Discussions of current problems and trends in spacecraft operation and development.